sjayawardena/local-multiplayer-meetup/README.md

 - In the GitHub repository, navigate to the Settings tab
 - From the source section drop-down menu, select the Master Branch
 - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

+### Development

+First the site was coded as a mobile site.

+A flex is set for the main content area of each page, and all elements styled and sized within that.

+Problems encountered in this phase included the main h1 heading overflowing it's flexbox container, which was fixed by setting the min-width property to 0, and aligning the header individually to centre.

 ## Technologies Used